42Xannyx/ft_ping/README.md

 ## Supported Flags

 - `-v`: Verbose output.
 Provides additional details for each packet response.
-- `-f`: Flood ping.
-Sends packets as fast as they come back or one hundred times per second.
 - `-V`: Show version of the ft_ping program.
-- `-l`: Preload.
-Sends that many packets not waiting for reply.
-Only available for the superuser.
-- `-n`: Numeric output only.
-Does not resolve hostnames to addresses.
 - `-w`: Deadline.
 Specifies how long to wait for a response to the echo request.
-- `-W`: Timeout.
-Time to wait for a response.
-- `-p`: Pattern.
-Allows you to specify up to 16 "pad" bytes to fill out the packet.
-- `-r`: Bypass the normal routing tables and send directly to a host on an attached network.
-- `-s`: Specifies the number of data bytes to be sent.
-- `-T`: Timestamp.
-Specifies the timestamp option for ICMP requests.
-- `--ttl`: Time To Live.
-- `--ip-timestamp`: Include IP timestamp in the packet.

 ## What I Learned